New Big Money Means Sunstone Hotel Investors Inc. (SHO) Investors Could Reap Benefit

 Sunstone Hotel Investors Inc. (SHO): Who are the competitors?

-The company’s main competitors (and peers) include DiamondRock Hospitality Company (DRH) that is trading -4.94% down over the past 12 months.
-Chatham Lodging Trust (CLDT) is -20.41% down on the 1-year trading charts.
-Short interest in the company’s stock has fallen -32.05% from the last report on Dec 30, 2020 to stand at a total of 6.88 million short shares sold with a short interest ratio of 3.23.
+The company’s main competitors (and peers) include DiamondRock Hospitality Company (DRH) that is trading 9.76% up over the past 12 months.
+Chatham Lodging Trust (CLDT) is -2.79% down on the 1-year trading charts.
+Short interest in the company’s stock has fallen -26.94% from the last report on Jan 14, 2021 to stand at a total of 6.22 million short shares sold with a short interest ratio of 2.72.